Trampolene (band): 2016–2017: Release of Swansea to Hornsey

 In November 2016, the day after Trampolene headlined a sold-out show for This Feeling (club night) at Water Rats in London, Jones flew to Argentina as Peter Doherty's lead guitarist in his band the Puta Madres, for a November/December 2016 tour of Argentina, France and UK.
 They played two shows for the reopening of Le Bataclan in Paris, followed by a week's tour across France and shows in London and Manchester.
-Jack Jones opened the shows with a solo music and spoken word set, before rejoining the stage as Peter's lead guitarist.
+Jack Jones opened the shows with a solo music and spoken word set, before rejoining the stage as Doherty's lead guitarist.

 The video for "Blue Balls and a Broken Heart" was filmed during a Puta Madres show in Lyon and was premiered on NME on 29 November.

 The video for "She's a Nice Girl" was released January 2017 and "Slug" on 4 February.

-In January 2017 Trampolene began a series of "House Party" gigs, playing in fans' houses.
+In January 2017, Trampolene began a series of "House Party" gigs, playing in fans' houses.
 They made the Welsh newspapers after playing in a young fan's garage.

 Trampolene played four dates in Scotland, 28 February and 1–3 March 2017, then Paris on 25 March at La Mecanique, plus a secret show at Le Tigre.
 Shows in Spring included Sioux club in Ghent, Belgium and a charity gig fundraising for Crohn's & Colitis UK in Swindon; Cardiff, Leeds and The Great Escape Festival in Brighton.
-2017 shows included a headline tour across the UK, a series of summer festival dates including Isle of Wight and Reading, in association with This Feeling and Jack Rocks, two shows supporting The Libertines in September, and five dates supporting Liam Gallagher on his UK arena tour in December.
+2017 shows included a headline tour across the UK, a series of summer festival dates including Isle of Wight and Reading, in association with This Feeling and Jack Rocks, two shows supporting the Libertines in September, and five dates supporting Liam Gallagher of Oasis on his UK arena tour in December.

 The Beautiful Pain EP was released on 7 July, along with videos for the title track and "Saving My Life in A&E", both filmed and directed by Roger Sargent, which were premiered on Gigwise.

-Trampolene's debut album Swansea to Hornsey was released on 27 October 2017 and was included in The Independent newspaper's 30 best albums of 2017.
+Trampolene's debut studio album Swansea to Hornsey was released on 27 October 2017 and was included in The Independent newspaper's 30 best albums of 2017.
 It caused controversy when Facebook threatened to delete the band's account, as the album cover features a childhood nude photograph of Jack and his sister.

-Trampolene toured the UK during November 2017, known as the Hi-Vis Tour with Jack wearing a hi-vis jacket on stage every night.
+Trampolene toured the UK during November 2017, known as the Hi-Vis Tour with Jones wearing a hi-vis jacket on stage every night.